Generalized Logit Adjustment: Calibrating Fine-tuned Models by Removing Label Bias in Foundation Models: Experiments

-Table~\ref{tab:LTresult} shows that our \ours method consistently surpasses baselines across all long-tailed datasets.
-We observe that \oursA~and \oursB~ achieve similar results on the two benchmarks.
-Our approach \oursA~ outperforms {PT}-based models by $3.5\%$ and $4.4\%$ on ImageNet-LT and Places365-LT, respectively.
-Against {E2E} approaches, \ours exceeds not just the WiSE-FT but also the current SOTA method BALLAD, by a large margin, \eg, 1\% gains on ImageNet-LT. \intextsep{0pt}
+\textbf{Results.} Table~\ref{tab:LTresult} shows that our \ours method consistently surpasses baselines across all long-tailed datasets.
+Our approach outperforms {PT}-based models by $3.5\%$ and $4.4\%$ on ImageNet-LT and Places365-LT, respectively.
+Against {E2E} approaches, \ours exceeds not just the WiSE-FT but also the current SOTA method BALLAD, by a large margin, \eg, 1pp gains on ImageNet-LT. \intextsep{0pt}